Chekinm/flask-app-fermata-homework-ubuntu/backend/README.md

-# Flask App README
+# Image service Flask App README

 This README provides an overview of a Flask application and its primary routes and functionalities.
 The application is designed to manage and retrieve data related to groups and images.
+Images are stored in AWS S3.
+Image information sored in MondgoDB living in Atlas cloud.

 ## Table of Contents
 - [Introduction](#introduction)